zevhr/sharex-express/readme.md

 <p align="center">
 <img src="https://ss.awexxx.xyz/uploads/RbVvw0Ig4q.png">
 </p></p>
 <p align="center">That's all we needed to do for this file!
-Rename it and remove the .sample so it's just called <strong>.env</strong> and we can move on!</p>
+Rename it and remove the .sample so it's just called <strong>.env</strong> and we can move on!<br>
+<i>Note: Make sure all little messages I added are gone.
+It may take them as part of the values if you don't.</i></p>

 <hr>